udelblue/Systemize/README.md

  </div>

+## Run
+To run the project please follow the following commands below.

-## Run the following command to create a new migration and update the database
+### Run the following command to create a new migration and update the database

 - delete the files in migrations folder
 - to run update connection string in appsettings.json